A summer rhythm where keiki build confidence without pressure

 Purpose

-Before designing an app, they need to know what story it tells and what problem it solves.
+Before designing an app, they need to know what story it tells, who it serves, and what problem it solves.
 This is where "cool ideas" become meaningful directions.

 What they learn